Rocket-co-1992/solutions-CMS/README.md

 ## License

-Pandao CMS is licensed under the MIT License.
+Solutions CMS is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.

 ## Contact